openemail/openemail1/README.md

-# openemail - Open source mail server in dockers
+# openemail - open source mail server in dockers

 ## Information and documentation